-If they can't help you they'll point you in the direction of someone who can, www.ucd.ie/studentadvisers STUDENT ADVISERS Naoimh O'Regan Room 2.48 particularly first year.
+www.ucd.le/studentadvisers Naoimh O'Regan Room 2.48 naCh Agriculture & Food Science Centre 01 716 6085 nachmh.oregan@ucd.ie

+Student advisors provide support for all students but advisors provide support for all students but particularly first year.
 They are here to help you make your time at UCD as fulfilling as possible.
-You can call Student advisers provide support for all students but to see them in relation to personal, social or practical issues.
+You can call to see them in relation to personal, social or practical issues.
 From simple requests for information to more confidential and serious matter, Student Advisers will give you the time and space to talk things through.